National Advisory Council (India): Organization (2010–2014)

-Achievements
+Drafting bills

 The NAC was responsible for the drafting of several key bills passed by both UPA governments, including the Right to Information Act, Right to Education Act, MNREGA, and the Food Security Bill.

 Criticisms

-The concept of a NAC has been criticised by opposition parties and some scholars as not being in keeping with India's constitution, because of the possibility that it might emerge as an alternative cabinet.
-However an alternative view was that the existence of the NAC could kill the thread of democracy by facilitating greater pre-legislative/pre-policy consultation.
-The NAC also finalised draft recommendations for a mandatory pre-legislative consultative process which led to believe that constituted members of parliament are less important than some biased bureaucrats. which will literally kill the idea of democracy.
-It was heavily criticised for drafting the communal violence bill in 2011.
-The NAC was also accused of exercising all the prime ministerial powers rather than letting Manmohan Singh to exercising them.
+The concept of a NAC has been criticized by opposition parties and some scholars as not being in keeping with India's constitution, describing it as an alternative cabinet.
+The NAC also finalized draft recommendations for a mandatory pre-legislative consultative process which led some to believe that constituted members of parliament are less important.
+It was criticized by some scholars for drafting the communal violence bill in 2011, stating that it will "exacerbate communalism" and destroy "the foundations of our federal structure".
+The NAC was also accused of exercising an outsized influence over the central government.
 The council ceased to exist when the BJP government took office after the 2014 Indian general elections.